Danish Ladies Open

-The Danish Ladies Open was a women's professional golf tournament on the Ladies European Tour played between 1988 and 1997, the national open golf championship of Denmark.
+The Danish Ladies Open is a women's professional golf tournament and the national open golf championship of Denmark.
+It was part of the Ladies European Tour between 1988 and 1997.

-The tournament also featured on the Swedish Golf Tour in 1988, 1989, and 2002, as well as again from 2022, when it also became an LET Access Series event.
+The tournament has also featured on the Swedish Golf Tour, and it became an LET Access Series event in 2020.

 At only 18, Florence Descampe became the LET's youngest winner at the time when she won the inaugural event in 1988.

 It was succeeded on the LET schedule in 2005 by the Danish Ladies Masters.